June 17 - Sept 4 2017 | Curated by Stephen Topfer | Drury Gallery

-This year marks the 75th anniversary of the uprooting, dispossession and exile of 22,000 Japanese Canadians from the coast of this province.
-Mirror with Memory explores the contributions of one such community through the creative lens of the Hayashi / Kitamura / Matsubuchi photo studio which operated in Cumberland BC from 1912 to 1942.
-The photos in this exhibition capture lives, families, working conditions, friends and history, describing a community that was thriving and hard at work and speak to the vital contributions of Japanese Canadians to British Columbia's social fabric.
+It was 75 years ago that the Canadian federal government ordered the uprooting, dispossession and exile of 20,000 Japanese Canadians from the coast of this province.
+Mirror with Memory explores the contributions of a Japanese Canadian community through the lens of the Hayashi / Kitamura / Matsubuchi photo studio which operated in Cumberland BC from 1912 to 1942.
+The photos in this exhibition capture lives, families, friends and history.
+They describe a community that was thriving and hard at work and speak to the vital contributions of Japanese Canadians to British Columbia's social fabric.